verath/hacky-easter-2019/18-EggStorage/README.md

 ```

 Finally there is a large loop that accumulates both the sum
-and the xor of memory between index 24+4 and 24+23 inclusive.
+and the XOR of memory between index 24+4 and 24+23 inclusive.
 (Remember that we know since earlier that these memory
 locations has the same value as the vars $var4 through $var23):